ethereum/devp2p/rlpx.md

 This specification defines the RLPx transport protocol, a TCP-based transport protocol used for communication among Ethereum nodes.
 The protocol carries encrypted messages belonging to one or more 'capabilities' which are negotiated during connection establishment.
+RLPx is named after the [RLP] serialization format.
+The name is not an acronym and has no particular meaning.

 The current protocol version is **5**.
-You can find a list of changes at the end of this document.
+You can find a list of changes in past versions at the end of this document.

 ## Notation